Our approach to marketing your home.

 5. Relocation Company Advice and Assistance

 Many of our corporate and government clients enjoy the benefit of assistance from an employer-paid third-party relocation service provider.
-We ease the paperwork and administrative burden of these activities -- we have done dozens of such transactions -- by working in close cooperation with your relocation counselor to ensure that all required paperwork and activities are completed correctly.
+Bethany will ease the paperwork and administrative burden of these activities -- she has done dozens of such transactions -- by working in close cooperation with your relocation counselor to ensure that all required paperwork and activities are completed correctly.

 Market Research, Establishment of Marketing and Pricing Strategy